Intellectual scope of SIPs

 In our systems the essential UID that holds all our systems together sits or refers to the lowest level of description in our asset management systems.

-Our more complex metadata management systems (e.g. Axiell Collections), are advanced asset management systems and describe the actual data object in technical detail using a carrier IE. The URN identifies the carrier IE, and in extension the SIP.
+Our more complex metadata management systems (e.g. Axiell Collections), are advanced asset management systems and describe the actual digital object in technical detail using a carrier1 IE. The URN identifies the carrier IE, and in extension the SIP.

 Using the smallest size of description has multiple positive side effects: